Since 1920

 The department now operates from two stations — Station 1 at 1971 Rush Mendon Rd and Station 2 at 2 Rush West Rush Rd.
 Eight pieces of apparatus cover fire, rescue, EMS, water rescue, and off-road response.
 Ambulance 589 still rolls with volunteer EMTs aboard.
 Rush is one of the very few volunteer departments in Monroe County still running its own ambulance.
 The people answering the call are still neighbors.

-that never left
+The ambulance that never left

 When Rush started its ambulance service in 1939 — first south of the city in Monroe County — there was no playbook for what a volunteer fire department ambulance looked like.
 By 1980, theirs was the first fire-department-run ambulance in Monroe County certified by New York State.
 Decades later, while most departments in the county handed EMS off to outside agencies, Rush kept rolling its own.
 Ambulance 589 is still staffed by volunteer EMTs from this department.
 Rush is one of the very few volunteer departments in Monroe County still doing it this way.
 We intend to keep it that way.